redgeneLauren/HTMLcourse-sample/Content/Attributes/EdittedAttributes.facts.md

 2. Common Attributes

-    - There are common attributes that are used in most of the HTML elements.
-These are:
+    There are common attributes that are used in most of the HTML elements.
+These common attributes are:

     - `id` - it provides a document-wide unique identifier to name or label an HTML element.

     - `class` - provides a way of classifying similar elements.

     - `style` -  a non-attributal code presentational properties to a particular element.
 This is the attribute that allows cascading style sheet rules to be written inside an element.
 This attribute is refered to as an `inline style`.

     - `title` - it is used to attach subtextual explanation to an element.
 This is often used as a display tooltip when the cursor hovers over the text.